ksmithut/bower-files/README.md

 Allows you to glob match the files.
 Accepts a string, or array of strings.
 The files have to match all of the given glob strings to make it through.

+The matches are done relative to process.cwd().
+So if you wanted to get all of the bootstrap files by matching, you would use `'*/bootstrap/**'` as a pattern.

 ```javascript
 // Gets all .js files that aren't .min.js files